braedon/kong-log-bridge/README.md

 ### Client IP Hashing `--hash-ip`
 This option enables hashing the `client_ip` field to avoid storing sensitive user IP addresses.

+Specific raw IP addresses can be exposed with the `--expose-ip` option.
+This option adds a `raw_client_ip` field to logs for requests from the specified IP address hash.
+This option should only be used where accessing the raw IP is strictly necessary, e.g. to investigate an IP that's sending malicious requests.

 ### Authorization Hashing `--hash-auth`
 This option enables hashing the `credentials` part of the [`Authorization` request header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization) (`request.headers.authorization` field) to avoid storing credentials/tokens.